IBMStreams/streamsx.documentation/docs/4.3/qse-install-docker.markdown

 1. Create a directory on your host machine where you can keep both mapped directories isolated from other host machine files.
-For example, you might create a directory called `mappedDockerFiles` under your home directory:
+For example, you might create a directory called `mappedDockerFiles` in the home directory of your host machine:

-    `~/mappedDockerFiles`
+    `mkdir <HOME DIRECTORY>/mappedDockerFiles`

     Important: Do not map the Docker files directly to the top-level user home directory.